Ficool

 She nodded.
 "And she believed the Forbidden Tier wasn't forbidden because it was dangerous… but because it was misunderstood.
 Misaligned.
 She called it a 'Vein of the First Will.'
 A source that predates all Circles and schools."

-"Do you believe her?"
-Mark asked.
+"Do you believe her?" he asked.

 Above them, the Circle Keepers moved like smoke.

-"You let it awaken," the Maw said.
+"You let it awaken," the Maw said, voice like ice.

 "You opened a gate," Maw said.
 "And now it pulses."